 A critical success factor in economic growth, food security, nature conservation and poverty reduction

-Our courses in the land administration domain facilitate a multi-disciplinary approach to problem solving for development purposes.
-Considerable emphasis is placed on remote sensing and GIS.View all courses
+Our course facilitates a multi-disciplinary approach to problem solving for development purposes.
+Considerable emphases is placed on land information systems.